Healthcare in South Africa: HIV/AIDS antiretroviral treatment

 Because of its abundant cases of HIV/AIDS among citizens (about 5.6 million in 2009) South Africa has been working to create a program to distribute anti-retroviral therapy treatment, which has generally been limited in poorer countries, including neighboring country Lesotho.
 An anti-retroviral drug aims to control the amount of virus in the patient's body.
 In November 2003 the Operational Plan for Comprehensive HIV and AIDS Care, Management and Treatment for South Africa was approved, which was soon accompanied by a National Strategic Plan for 2007–2011.
 When South Africa freed itself of apartheid, the new health care policy has emphasised public health care, which is founded with primary health care.
 The National Strategic Plan therefore promotes distribution of anti-retroviral therapy through the public sector, and more specifically, primary health care.

 According to the World Health Organization, about 37% of infected individuals were receiving treatment at the end of 2009.
-It was not until 2009 that the South African National AIDS Council urged the government to raise the treatment threshold to be within the World Health Organization guidelines.
+It was not until 2009 that the South African National AIDS Council urged the government to raise the treatment threshold to be within the World Health Organisation guidelines.
 Although this is the case, the latest anti-retroviral treatment guideline, released in February 2010, continue to fall short of these recommendations.
 In the beginning of 2010, the government promised to treat all HIV-positive children with anti-retroviral therapy, though throughout the year, there have been studies that show the lack of treatment for children among many hospitals.
 In 2009, a bit over 50% of children in need of anti-retroviral therapy were receiving it.
-Because the World Health Organization's 2010 guidelines suggest that HIV-positive patients need to start receiving treatment earlier than they have been, only 37% of those considered in need of anti-retroviral therapy are receiving it.
+Because the World Health Organisation's 2010 guidelines suggest that HIV-positive patients need to start receiving treatment earlier than they have been, only 37% of those considered in need of anti-retroviral therapy are receiving it.

 A controversy within the distribution of anti-retroviral treatment is the use of generic drugs.
 When an effective anti-retroviral drug became in available in 1996, only economically rich countries could afford it at a price of $10,000 to $15,000 per person per year.
 For economically disadvantaged countries, such as South Africa, to begin using and distributing the drug, the price had to be lowered substantially.
 In 2000, generic anti-retroviral treatments started being produced and sold at a much cheaper cost.
 Needing to compete with these prices, the big-brand pharmaceutical companies were forced to lower their prices.
 This competition has greatly benefited low economic countries and the prices have continued decline since the generic drug was introduced.
 The anti-retroviral treatment can now be purchased at as low as eighty-eight dollars per person per year.
 While the production of generic drugs has allowed the treatment of many more people in need, pharmaceutical companies feel that the combination of a decrease in price and a decrease in customers reduces the money they can spend on researching and developing new medications and treatments for HIV/AIDS.